damianhakert/damianhakert.github.io/source/posts/2016-08-16-trends-in-version-control-land-microservices.html.md

 twitter_image: '/images/tweets/trends-in-version-control-land-microservices.png'
 ---

-One trend of the last few years is microservice architecture.
+One trend of the last few years is microservices architecture.
 In this post we’re looking at what that is, and what some of the benefits and drawbacks are.

 **Note:** This post is the third of the four-posts series on **Trends on Version Control Land**, after [Innersourcing][post-1] and [Release Early, Release Often][post-2].